17 Best Things to Do in Valley of Fire in One Day

 Petrified Log in the Valley of Fire State Park

-17. Watch for Wildlife
+17. Watch for wildlife

 The final item on this list is actually a general recommendation to keep in mind throughout your day trip to Valley of Fire from Las Vegas.